 - POS terminals or card readers

-- Cameras, microphones, lighting rigs
+- Cameras, microphones, and lighting rigs

 If you buy something purely for business use, and it doesn’t have any private benefit, you can usually claim the full cost.
 But if you use it partly for personal reasons, you’ll need to make a fair estimate and only claim the business portion.